MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/getting-started/getting-started.old.md

 For more information, view the [Invoke-DscResource][01] help.

-## The machine configuration feature of Azure Automanage
+## Azure machine configuration

 For machines hosted in Microsoft Azure, or connected for hybrid management, the machine configuration feature of Azure Automanage offers the ability to audit or apply configurations.
 The feature can be used stand-alone to assign configurations as a machine is deployed, or dynamically to assign configurations to a machine based on properties defined by the API.

-For more information, see the page
+For more information, see [Understanding Azure Machine Configuration][02].
-[Understand the machine configuration feature of Azure Automanage][02].

 ## DSC resources with third-party tools